Biden’s social welfare bill breaks pledge to not raise taxes on people making less than $400,000

 Former President Donald Trump’s signature 2017 tax overhaul capped the deduction to $10,000 annually.
 House Democrats have included language in Mr. Biden’s social welfare bill raising the cap to $80,000.

-The impact will disproportionately benefit higher-income taxpayers, according to the JCT, while punishing those in the lower-and-middle class.
+The impact will disproportionately benefit higher-income taxpayers, according to the JCT, while punishing those in the lower and middle class.

 For instance, starting in 2023 people making between $200,000 to $500,000 would see a 12.7% tax cut because of SALT.
 That same year, individuals making between $500,000 to $1 million would see a tax decrease of 35.5%.